-Students age 8 and older and enrolled in 2 or more ballet technique classes have the opportunity to audition for The Philadelphia Youth Ballet.
+Students age 8 and older and enrolled in Ballet 3/3X and up have the opportunity to audition for The Philadelphia Youth Ballet.

 In upper level pointe classes, students gain strength and perform pointe work in center, as well as at the barre.
-In Ballet IVB and V, students begin to study classical variations and partnering.
+In Ballet 6, students begin to study classical variations and partnering.

 Note: A placement audition is required for students who are not starting in beginner ballet to ensure appropriate placement.
 Ages listed for each level are merely guidelines.

-Ballet IIIB – purple leotard, white socks or footed pink tights, pink split-sole ballet slippers
+Ballet 4/4X – purple leotard, white socks or footed pink tights, pink split-sole ballet slippers

-Ballet IV/V – black leotard, footed or convertible pink tights w/seams, pink split-sole ballet slippers
+Ballet 6 – black leotard, footed or convertible pink tights w/seams, pink split-sole ballet slippers

 Pointe – pointe shoes (solid color sheer skirt optional)